- Licensing allows you to verify your app was purchased from Google Play

-The licensing service generates a single licensing key pair for each application and exposes the public key in your application's Services & APIs page in the Developer Console.
-You must copy the public key from the Developer Console and embed it in your application source code.
+The licensing service generates a single licensing key pair for each application and exposes the public key in your application's Services & APIs page in the Play Console.
+You must copy the public key from the Play Console and embed it in your application source code.
 The server retains the private key internally and uses it to sign license responses for the applications you publish with that account.

 When your application receives a signed response, it uses the embedded public key to verify the data.
 The use of public key cryptography in the licensing service makes it possible for the application to detect responses that have been tampered with or that are spoofed.

 The Android SDK provides a downloadable package called the Google Market Licensing package, which includes the License Verification Library (LVL).
 The LVL greatly simplifies the process of adding licensing to your application and helps ensure a more secure, robust implementation for your application.
 The LVL provides internal classes that handle most of the standard operations of a license query, such as contacting the Google Play client to initiate a license request and verifying and validating the responses.
 It also exposes interfaces that let you easily plug in your custom code for defining licensing policy and managing access as needed by your application.
 The key LVL interfaces are:

 - Your implementation determines whether to allow access to the application, based on the license response received from the server and any other data available (such as from a backend server associated with your application).
 The implementation can evaluate the various fields of the license response and apply other constraints, if needed.
 The implementation also lets you manage the handling of license checks that result in errors, such as network errors.

 - Your implementation manages access to the